-VMware announced the public beta of VMware Virtual SAN (vSAN) product during VMworld 2013, which stirred up considerable interest -- and some confusion.
+VMware announced the public beta of VMware Virtual SAN (VSAN) product during VMworld 2013, which stirred up considerable interest -- and some confusion.

-The goal of vSAN, according to VMware, is to ease storage management, expansion and provisioning in VMware shops.
+The goal of VSAN, according to VMware, is to ease storage management, expansion and provisioning in VMware shops.

-VMware's vSAN still emerging
+VMware VSAN still emerging

-While early reaction to vSAN has been generally positive, some users said it could use more storage management features and that it was doubtful it could replace a traditional storage area network.
-The vSAN product also could further blur the lines between virtualization administrators and storage administrators, which may lead to questions about the responsibility of provisioning duties.
+While early reaction to VSAN has been generally positive, some users said it could use more storage management features and that it was doubtful it could replace a traditional storage area network.
+The VSAN product also could further blur the lines between virtualization administrators and storage administrators, which may lead to questions about the responsibility of provisioning duties.

-Another caveat is IT shops that use multiple hypervisors such as KVM and Hyper-V will not be able to access the clustered storage that's created by vSAN.
+Another caveat is IT shops that use multiple hypervisors such as KVM and Hyper-V will not be able to access the clustered storage that's created by VSAN.

-While currently in beta and not recommended for production environments, a suggested use case for vSAN includes using it as a distributed storage layer for nonpersistent VDI.
+While currently in beta and not recommended for production environments, a suggested use case for VSAN includes using it as a distributed storage layer for nonpersistent VDI.

-The software requirements for vSAN include either vSphere 5.5 or vSphere with Operations Management 5.5 or vCloud Suite 5.5, and vCenter Server 5.5.
+The software requirements for VSAN include either vSphere 5.5 or vSphere with Operations Management 5.5 or vCloud Suite 5.5, and vCenter Server 5.5.

 This was first published in September 2013